flagnohed/hockeymgr/README.md

 * Randomization should be bell-curve-ish
 * Player size should be a factor (big player --> slower but tougher)

+TODO:
+* Try to make attribute generation not _as_ random.
+For example, it is weird when a goalie has 50 in reflexes but 85 in glove.

 [2025-03-14] Example player printed:
 ```
 -------------------------